 And, yes, I have been doing this work in wildlife rescue and conservation for years, but that is a different story.

 I look at the phone and it does not tell me who it is, but the number looks vaguely familiar.
-Three quarters awake I ponder if I silence it or if it might be „important“ (enough to rip me out of the all so rare deep sleep state) and my consience awakes „ you HAVE to answer your phone it is important to whoever is calling“…
+Three-quarters awake I ponder if I silence it or if it might be „important“ (enough to rip me out of them all so rare deep sleep state) and my conscience awakes „ you HAVE to answer your phone it is important to whoever is calling“…

-Phone on ear, I quickly recognize Pauls voice: it’s about a Howler monkey, an injured one and a baby!
-Paul had had the „pleasure“ (excuse my questionable humor) of receiving the midnight call about a baby howler monkey found on the ground, screaming, in a rain storm, and obviously hurt on his arm at a resort in Punta Gorda.
-Paul was able to coach the concerned resort staff via the phone to bring the baby inside, warm it up and keep it safe and sound over night.
-Unfortunately the images of the injury shared via email show a severe laceration, open and cominuted fracture of the left lower arm with no use of limb.
+Phone on-ear, I quickly recognize Pauls’s voice: it’s about a Howler monkey, an injured one, and a baby!
+Paul had had the „pleasure“ (excuse my questionable humor) of receiving the midnight call about a baby howler monkey found on the ground, screaming, in a rainstorm, and obviously hurt on his arm at a resort in Punta Gorda.
+Paul was able to coach the concerned resort staff via the phone to bring the baby inside, warm it up, and keep it safe and sound overnight.
+Unfortunately, the images of the injury shared via email show a severe laceration, open and comminuted fracture of the left lower arm with no use of a limb.
 This would, without medical care, be a certain death sentence for this howler monkey, a fate which the rescuers did not want to accept.

 And then we will have to see the actual extent of his injuries and hope to be able to set his broken bone and keep him through the healing process.
-We are fortunate to have the spezialized howler monkey rescue center at Wildtracks.
-The heart breaking part is that the baby’s mother was calling for it this morning.
+We are fortunate to have the specialized howler monkey rescue center at Wildtracks.
+The heartbreaking part is that the baby’s mother was calling for it this morning.
 But it is not unheard of to try to re-unite this baby with its troup after completed healing.

-First step after transport: anesthesia and surgery to assess and hopefully repair bones.
-Unfortunately this has to be done with the more risky injectable anesthesia, since we still need to aquire the funding to replace the old non-working anesthesia machine.
+The first step after transport: anesthesia and surgery to assess and hopefully repair bones.
+Unfortunately, this has to be done with the more risky injectable anesthesia, since we still need to acquire the funding to replace the old non-working anesthesia machine.
 But, call me crazy, I believe that one day we will have a proper set-up clinic with gas anesthesia and diagnostics!

-And, may be with your help, we can get the word out there about our needs to better assist conservation of wildlife species in Belize?
+And, maybe with your help, we can get the word out there about our needs to better assist the conservation of wildlife species in Belize?

 We will keep our fingers crossed for the baby and you will see!?